Unit VII. Presence

 mind and the mental faculties of enlightenment.
 Roberts speaks of the cloud

-of unknowing that obscured the face of God in the Dark Night and of the Contemplative
+of unknowing that obscured the face of God in the Dark Night and of the

-intuitive realm.
+into the intuitive realm.

 We find presence in contemplation of the unitive center, or we